-There are four written homework assignments.
+There are seven individual homework assignments.
+The assignments are a combination of written problems and short programming exercises.
+Programs can be written in C, C++ or Python.
 Students can discuss the homework questions with each other but must independently write up a solution.
-Assignments are to be individually submitted in Canvas in by 11:59pm on the date.
+Assignments are to be individually submitted to Canvas (written answers) and Teach (code) by 11:59pm on the date.
 A subset of the homework problems will be graded.
 Assignments that are not neatly written up using a word processor/text editor will not be graded.